PUFFINatMIT/puffinatmit.github.io/_posts/2023-08-10-PUFFIN-parts.md

 {% include image_with_caption.html
     src="/assets/2023-08-10_PUFFIN_parts/2023-08-10_PUFFIN_parts_3.jpg"
-    caption="The 3 m diameter, 10 cm thick disk in the foreground is the "spine" of PUFFIN, carrying most of the weight and providing a stable surface for mountain optics."
+    caption="The 3 m diameter, 10 cm thick disk in the foreground is the spine of PUFFIN, carrying most of the weight and providing a stable surface for mountain optics."
 %}